BurgerAndreas/gnn-physics/README.md

 python ./data/datasets/hdf5_to_pyg.py -in 'data/datasets/cylinder_flow_hdf5/test.hdf5' -out 'data/datasets/cylinder_flow_pyg/test.pt'
 ```

-#### Optional: prior blog data
+#### Optional: get prior blog data
-I base my code on this [blog post](https://medium.com/stanford-cs224w/learning-mesh-based-flow-simulations-on-graph-networks-44983679cf2d)
+I basde my code on this [blog post](https://medium.com/stanford-cs224w/learning-mesh-based-flow-simulations-on-graph-networks-44983679cf2d)
-which ships with some transformed data in `.pt` format.
+which ships with some data in `.pt` format.
-Sadly they do not include the code used to transform the data.
+Sadly they did not include the code they used to transform the data.
 My code still works on their data.
 In practice their data performs worse than my data conversion, for unknown reasons.